muhammadahmad1220/Mumin/privacy.md

 ## Mu'min Does Not Collect Any Infromation About Its Users
 All calculations required for Prayer Times and Qibla are done within the app.
-While a location (manually entered or automatically detected) is required for these, the location itself stays within the app and is not visible to us.
+While a location (manually entered by user or automatically detected) is required for these, the location itself stays within the app and is not visible to us.

+User settings and preferences like favoutite Duas are only stored locally on the user's device.

+## Contact
+For any questions regarting this Privacy Policy, please contact muhammadahmad1220@icloud.com